Abbott v. Perez: Opinion of the Court

 In a 5–4 decision written by Justice Samuel Alito, the Court upheld the current redistricting maps as valid districts, outside of one district, Texas House District 90 near Fort Worth, which the court found was an "impermissible racial gerrymander", remanding the case to lower courts to correct the redistricting to eliminate the racial gerrymandering.

 The court majority stated that state legislatures are entitled to a presumption of legislative good faith, especially in districting cases.
-"Whenever a challenger claims that a state law was enacted with discriminatory intent," Justice Samuel Alito stated in the opinion of the Court, "the burden of proof lies with the challenger, not the State."
-Although there was evidence of discrimination by the state in the past, this past discrimination was not sufficient to undermine the good faith presumption.
-"This means that the plaintiffs challenging a redistricting plan still have to show that the legislature intended to discriminate when it enacted the current plan."
+Quoting Reno v.
+Bossier Parish School Bd., Alito notes that, "Whenever a challenger claims that a state law was enacted with discriminatory intent, the burden of proof lies with the challenger, not the State."
+The allocation of the burden of proof does not shift due to an "original sin" approach towards past discrimination.
+Alito says that the question is still always, "...whether a discriminatory intent has been proved in a given case," and while historical records of discrimination can be one evidentiary source for proving intent, its existence does not flip the burden of proof nor prove dispositive alone.